NolWag/The-Ecom-Doc-NetlifyCMS/content/pages/home.md

 I build several Shopify stores each year, completely custom, starting with the design.

-# Shopify Theme Changes & Edits
+# Theme Changes & Edits

 My most popular service by far, changes and edits to your existing Shopify theme in all shapes and sizes.
 All I need is a short description of the desired changes to get started!

-# Shopify Page Speed Optimizations
+# Page Speed Optimizations

 Is your store loading slow?
 There are many things that can make your store load slowly: apps, improper coding, image sizes, third party software, etc.  I can also suggest improvements to avoid apps or solutions that do not require a monthly fee - like many apps.